-Erasmus School of Law awarded a Marie Curie European Training Network on TTIP as part of European Consortium Erasmus School of Law has been awarded a Marie Curie ETN grant by the European Commission under the H2020 Programme.
-Led by the University of Birmingham, the European consortium combines the expertise of eleven core beneficiaries and 22 partners, hosting and training fifteen Early Stage Researchers (0-4 years’ research experience).
+Erasmus School of Law has been awarded a Marie Curie ETN grant by the European Commission under the H2020 Programme.
+Led by the University of Birmingham, the European consortium combines the expertise of eleven core beneficiaries and 22 partners, hosting and training fifteen Early Stage Researchers (0-4 years’ research experience) on EUTIP.
 The total value of the award is about €4 M of which €540k will come to ESL.
 The research activities will last four years.
 Fabian Amtenbrink, Professor of European Union Law is the lead for ESL.
-Klaus Heine will co-supervise a PhD project, and will also be in charge of one of the network-wide training modules on Law and Economics of TTIP.
+Klaus Heine will co-supervise a PhD project, and will also be in charge of one of the network-wide training modules on Law and Economics of EUTIP.

 For more information, click here.